commotum/intro2agi/ECE-401/02 - Synthesis/Notes/pipedream.md

 At its core, the fundamental challenge of learning is one of feedback loop velocity - the speed at which a learner can identify gaps in understanding, apply targeted correction, and integrate that new knowledge.
 While previous generations of educational technology offered acceleration through on-demand interactivity, their restriction to narrow, pre-programmed pathways of instruction were inflexible and prohibitively labor-intensive.
 In fact the absence of pre-programmed instructional content, and ability to react to unforeseen circumstances, is precisely what makes an artificially intelligent tutor so enticing.

-While popular discourse around AI’s shortcomings focuses heavily on concerns about factual accuracy and hallucinations, these limitations will soon fade to irrelevance, solved by ever-increasing scale of compute, data, and engineering.
-In fact, The Scaling Hypothesis is the core theory underpinning the operations of every major AI organization today.
-Our research, however, identifies three fundamental, ruthlessly scale-resistant, barriers to achieving the kind of rich, adaptive educational experience that effective personalized learning demands.
+Popular discourse around AI’s shortcomings focuses heavily on concerns about factual accuracy and hallucinations.
+Our research, however, focuses on the key architectural details that lead to those shortcomings.
+It identifies three fundamental, ruthlessly scale-resistant, barriers to achieving the kind of rich, adaptive educational experience that effective personalized learning demands, and demonstrates engineering solutions that overcome those barriers.

 ---